 One thing to keep in mind with a gas rewards card is that some gas stations might be popular in one region, but uncommon in another.
-If you’re planning a long road trip to go see Dave Chappelle live, a brand-specific gas card might not be for you.
+If you’re planning a long road trip, a brand-specific gas card might not be for you.

 The most important step when picking the best rewards credit card is to identify what each card can offer you that the others cannot.
 Enroll in the card that fits your lifestyle.
 Never alter your spending habits to fit a card’s perks.